There doesn’t seem to be much current information out there on how to catch the ferry from Jordan to Egypt. This is how we did it in February 2019.

 Enlarge

-Where to buy tickets in Aqaba
+Where to buy tickets in person in Aqaba

 You must buy tickets at least five hours in advance of catching the ferry from Jordan, although the tickets remain useable for six months.